Pepen0/App_search_project/README.md

 > Implement a system to notify users about the results or any issues encountered during the search.
 >

+### Code Modularity:

+> Implement the code in multiple sub-component instead of a single super code block
+>

 ## Getting Started

 1. Lookup the [GitHub](https://github.com/Pepen0/App_search_project/tree/main)